coveo/cli/README.md

 ## About

 Coveo CLI is a command line interface to interact with the Coveo platform.
-It allows you to quickly create a [Coveo Headless](https://docs.coveo.com/headless)-powered search page for your Coveo organization, relying on [Angular](https://angular.io), [React](https://reactjs.org/) or [Vue.js](https://vuejs.org/).
+With this tool, you are able to create [Coveo Headless](https://docs.coveo.com/headless)-powered search pages, push data to your organization, automate resource deployments, and create your own test organizations.

 ## Installation